cognitect-labs/fern/README.md

 for one part of a Fern file to reference another.
 The syntax for recursively evaluating a symbol in Fern is identical to the Clojure dereference syntax.
-For example, let's imagine that what you really need is to configure three servers.
+For example, let's imagine that you need to configure three servers.
 Each server listens on a different port, but all happen to be on the same host and use the timeout value.
 In this case, the Fern configuration might look like: